spintronic-computing-group/spnc/mumax/rate-with-anisotropy_single-dot/README.md

 Based on original parameters from "single_nanomagnet_no_input_6.mx3" from Axel-initial-sims.

-- "single_nanomagnet_0-kprime.mx3" is the base case.
+- "single_nanomagnet_0-kprime.mx3" : the base case.
 Intrinsic anisotropy defined by a custom field, additional anisotropy defined as 0*Kmain along 45 degrees.
 Should be effectively the same as Axel's original sim, but defined with custom anisotropy field.
+- "single_nanomagnet_x-kprime.mx3" : a series of applied kprimes "x"